Sustainable use of water resourcesProduction

-Reducing the amount of water used in manufacturing plants is a major challenge.
-The Kirin Group has pursued water conservation through recycling and others in addition to initiatives such as using water only when and as much as needed.
+Reducing the amount of water we use in our plants is a major issue.
+The Kirin Group has pursued water conservation through recycling and other means, in addition to initiatives based on using water only when and as much as needed.

-Meanwhile, focusing on the water risks in the basin regions around our manufacturing plants, we have conducted surveys to identify the degree of risk and are installing and operating watersaving equipment according to the level of risk.
+Focusing on water stress in the basin regions around our plants, we are installing and operating water-saving equipment according to the level of water stress.

 Cascading industrial water

-Much of the water used in manufacturing plants is used for washing and sterilizing processes of equipment and pipes.
-In addition to the establishment of frameworks and mechanisms for the confirmation and assurance, from a quality perspective, that washing is being performed, water flow rate and velocity are strictly controlled to ensure that water is not wasted.
-We also actively pursue the re-use of water, depending on the purpose.
-Specifically, the rinsing water used in the final step of the pipe and equipment washing process is still relatively clear, so it can be used again for the initial process of pipe washing.
-In this way, we have implemented a cascading system of water use that repeatedly uses water that has been used in washing, according to the quality of the water.
-In actuality, considerable knowledge on how to use this equipment is needed to achieve the right volume balance of recoverable water and water used and the timing of recovery and use, and to guarantee that the equipment and pipes are being washed properly.
+For example, the rinsing water that we use in the final step of the pipe and equipment washing process is still relatively clear, so we can use it again for the initial process of pipe washing.
+In this way, we have implemented a cascading system of water use in which we repeatedly use water that we have previously used in washing, according to the quality of the water.
+In actuality, considerable knowledge on how to use equipments is necessary to guarantee that we are properly washing the equipment and pipes, such as achieving the right balance of the amount of water we can recover and the amount of water we can use, as well as the timing of recovery and use.

-The Kirin Group is achieving a high level of water conservation by sharing various know-how and ideas, giving feedbacks on outcomes and taking other steps for improvement, thereby accumulating such know-how and ideas as technologies.
+The Kirin Group is achieving a high level of water conservation by sharing and accumulating various different types of expertise.

 Advanced water treatment equipment

 Lion is committed to exploring innovative ways to improve water management within the communities it operates.
 In 2009, Lion commissioned a water recycling plant for its Castlemaine Perkins Brewery – setting out to halve the water used in brewing their classic brand, XXXX Gold.
-A decade on, the brewery is approaching world class standards in water management and is continually pushing the boundaries of conservation.

-This technology is being shared within the Kirin Group, and is now in use at Kirin Brewery’s Kobe Plant.
+Lion is sharing this technology within the Kirin Group, and we are now using it at Kirin Brewery’s Kobe Plant.